What is a lipoprotein profile test? This cholesterol test provides information about total cholesterol, LDL-C, HDL-C, and triglycerides.

 But, lipoprotein particle number and size measurement tests are costlier compared with the traditional test.
 Additionally, it is not available everywhere.

-How to make the most of the lipoprotein profile test?
+How to make the most of the lipid profile test?

 LDL has a close association with heart disease.
 But, there are two LDL variants.
 One is large, buoyant not associate with heart disease.
 Another is small, dense associated with heart disease.
 High triglyceride level has confirmed risk towards heart disease.